rpiRobotics/abb_motion_program_exec/README.md

 `abb_motion_program_exec` provides a simple way to download and run a sequence of `MoveAbsJ`, `MoveJ`, `MoveL`, `MoveC`, and `WaitTime` commands on an ABB IRC5 robot controller.
 This program is intended to be a proof of concept for more sophisticated controller interfaces.
+Multi-move control of two robots is also supported.

 ## Installation